ramprasathmk/poet-app/README.md

-# Poet Posting Web Application
+# Quote Posting Web Application

 ## Description

-A simple web application that allows users to post, edit, and delete poems.
+A simple web application that allows users to post, edit, and delete quotes.
 The application is built using Node.js and MongoDB.

 ## Features

-- Post new poems
+- Post new quotes
-- Edit existing poems
+- Edit existing quotes
-- Delete poems
+- Delete quotes
-- View all posted poems
+- View all posted quotes

 ## Project Structure